GoogleCloudPlatform/cymbal-superstore/README.md

 When successful, you should see a series of `commitTimestamp` log messages indicating that the script is writing data to Spanner.

-## Try Duet AI
+## Try Gemini Code Assist

-To test out [Duet AI in Google Cloud](https://cloud.google.com/duet-ai) features using this sample, try these steps.
+To test out [Gemini Code Assist in Google Cloud](https://cloud.google.com/products/gemini/code-assist) features using this sample, try these steps.

 ### Development